justme99/juju/openam/README.md

 and named 'opendj'.

 Many more relationships for both datastores and authentication services will be added in the future.
-Any contribution are welcome.
+Any contributions are welcome.

 ## Scale out Usage